JHarrisonEcoEvo/CNVRG/README.md

 VIGNETTE

-The vignette can be [HERE](https://rpubs.com/harrisonjg/792276) and the Rmd can be found at the GitHub repo linked above.
-Additionally, a video providing the intuition behind the CNVRG model can be found here: https://use.vg/OSVhFJ
+The vignette can be found [HERE](https://rpubs.com/harrisonjg/792276) and the Rmd can be found at the GitHub repo linked above.
+Additionally, a video providing the intuition behind the CNVRG model can be found [here](https://use.vg/OSVhFJ)

 For those interested in the details of the model see our paper in Molecular Ecology Resources called, ["Dirichlet‐multinomial modelling outperforms alternatives for analysis of microbiome and other ecological count data"](https://onlinelibrary.wiley.com/doi/epdf/10.1111/1755-0998.13128)